 Robert Reylek, Inc.

 Springer Property Management

-We invite you to join us inside five fabulous houses which present “choices” ranging from relatively minor to radical change:
+Attendees visited five fabulous houses which presented “choices” ranging from relatively minor to radical change:

 - 230 years of incremental change in a house owned for many years by an architectural historian and more recently by an archeologist and lawyer/designer.
 The owners of this “brother” to the Havens House expose the bare bones and adapt to modern living in an historical gem featured in a recent Wall Street Journal article.